 The Museum District is the cultural hub of Milledgeville, Georgia, with landmarks, art galleries, shopping opportunities, antique dealers, restaurants…it’s the genuine heartbeat of the area.
 It may not be your “traditional” outdoor escape, but walking the streets of downtown is a must!

-Tour places like Georgia’s Old Governor’s Mansion (more below), the Brown-Stetson-Sanford House, or Andalusia Farm (more below), the Home of Flannery O’Connor (more below), while you’re there.
+Tour places like Georgia’s Old Governor’s Mansion, the Brown-Stetson-Sanford House, or Andalusia Farm while you’re there.

 HISTORIC TROLLEY TOUR